Your real estate agent is behaving badly and you want to complain about that behaviour.

-If your issue relates to complaints about the professional behaviour of your agent, or the policies or procedures the agency is employing in managing your tenancy (and possibly other tenancies) then the Fair Trading may be able to address the problem.
+If your issue relates to complaints about the professional behaviour of your agent, or the policies or procedures the agency is employing in managing your tenancy (and possibly other tenancies) then the Access Canberra may be able to address the problem.

 What can I complain about?